CoreyGinnivan/urbanplate/source/recipes/coffee-lemonade.html.markdown

     Sparkling Water: 1/3 Cup
     Ice: Handful
 steps:
-    - Start buy pour the Yuzu Puree and Lemon Juice in to the bottom of the cup and muddle together
+    - Start by pouring the Yuzu Puree and Lemon Juice in to the bottom of the cup and muddle together
-    - Add your handful of ice to fill the cup
+    - Fill your glass with ice
-    - Pour in your Cold Brew Coffee (or any filtered black coffee)
+    - Pour in your cold brew coffee (or any filtered black coffee)
     - Top with Sparkling Water
     - Drink and feel refreshed *heavy breathing*